Notre Dame beats No. 5 Clemson 35-14 with punt block for TD

 Uiagabele returned in the next series and drove the Tigers to the Irish 19-yard line before Morrison intercepted the pass to Joseph Ngata at the 4-yard line and returned it for a TD.

 With winds of 20 mph, and Drew Pyne struggling in recent games, the Irish leaned heavily on their run game, even though Clemson entered the game ranked seventh nationally against the run, giving up 87.9 yards a game.
-Logan Diggs rushed for 114 yards on 17 carries and the Irish compiled 263 yards rushing, the most rushing yards allowed by Clemson this season.
+Logan Diggs rushed for 114 yards on 17 carries, Estime had 104 yards on 18 carries and the Irish compiled 263 yards rushing, the most rushing yards allowed by Clemson this season.
 The previous high was 206 yards by Florida State.

+“They were clearly the more physical team.
+It’s going to be a painful tape to watch for everybody,” Swinney said.

 It was the second-highest rushing game for the Irish this season.
 The Irish improved to 5-0 when they rush for more than 200 yards.